phasorpy/phasorpy/docs/about.rst

 We also acknowledge GitHub for providing a platform for collaborative development and hosting documentation, PyPI and conda-forge for package distribution, and Zenodo for hosting sample data.

-Funding support is described in the :ref:`history` section.

 Citation
 --------